 Heavy Duty's seventh uniform is again an all-new ensemble, including a skin-tight, grass green T-shirt, gray padded trousers, brown leather boots, black leather gloves with steel wrist guards, a brown leather belt with a chrome buckle, brown web gear, and a green bandana.

-M-16 (v2) (a): though smaller than he's used to, Heavy Duty can squeeze off a single round with this weapon to inflict his Agility +4 in damage, several rounds of such to inflict his Agility +5 in damage, or fire continuously to inflict his Agility +6 in damage.
+M-16 (v2) (a): though smaller than he's used to, Heavy Duty can squeeze off a single round with this weapon to inflict his Agility +4 in damage, a short burst of such to inflict his Agility +5 in damage, or fire continuously to inflict his Agility +6 in damage.

 But wait, there's more!
 Equipped with an underslung grenade launcher, it can also bloop explosives upon enemies lurking within far missile distance of Heavy Duty.
 They each inflict intensity 10 slashing damage, affecting all uncovered targets within near missile distance equally.